-Below we’ll also look at other concepts related to vice and virtue such as the Christian virtues and vices, the chivalric virtues of the Code of Chivalry, Montesquieu’s “springs” [the virtues as they relate to different types of governments] from his Spirit of the Laws, and other longstanding theories pertaining to vices and virtues.
+Below we’ll also look at other concepts related to vice and virtue such as the Christian virtues and vices, the chivalric virtues of the Code of Chivalry, Plato and Aristotle’s ideal city state (“the virtues of the state”), Montesquieu’s “springs” (the virtues as they relate to different types of laws under different types of governments; an extension of Plato and Aristotle’s concept) from his Spirit of the Laws, and other longstanding theories pertaining to vices and virtues.

 By examining different “virtue theories” we’ll be better understand why past cultures and thinkers considered these metaphysical moral aspects of the human condition important enough to include in their major works.

 TIP: There are three general types of “normative ethics theories“.
 In simple terms, virtue ethics emphasizes the virtues, or moral character, deontology emphasizes duties or rules, and consequentialism emphasizes the consequences of actions.
 Although virtue ethics is the theory that specifically emphasizes virtue, more broadly all these normative ethics theories can be understood in terms of virtue and vice and all these theories were essentially touched on by greats like Aristotle.

 The Foundation of Virtue Theory: Aristotle’s and Thomas Aquinas’ Vice’s and Virtues

 While many philosophers and thinkers clearly defined vices and virtues over the years, Aristotle began the tradition by adding in a nuanced, yet often forgotten, mechanic that I would argue forms the basis of virtue theory.
 That mechanic is the idea of deficiency, mean, and excess within a “sphere of action”.